cdtoews/12-step-meeting-pdf/readme.txt

 * Font Size: The size of the font you want the meetings listed in.
 The day listings are a font size +2.
 * Margin: This is the margin around the edge of each page.
 * HTML before meetings: This is anything you want printed before the meetings. this section can end up being insde a fold once you fold up your meeting list.
-* HTML after meetings: This is anyting you want printed after the meetings.
+* HTML after meetings: This is anything you want printed after the meetings.
 This section can end up being the front of a folded meeting list.
-* NOTE: you can insert custom tags around meeting list by putting opening html tags in the before section, and closing tags int he after section.
+* **NOTE**: the HTML before and after meetings is rendered a div at a time, put all formatting inside your divs.
+A div will not be split across two columns
 * Column Count: How many columns you want printed, normally 3 or 4
 * Column Padding: How much of a margin you want around EACH column. this can be helpful so the meeting text doesn't end up on a crease once the list is folded.